LaunchCodeEducation/web-fundamentals/studios/flicklist/2/README.md

 For this studio (and all subsequent studios), you will want to start at the exact place where your instructor left off at the end of the Walkthrough.
 But don't worry--you do not need to have finished the previous studio, nor do you need to have frantically copied each line of code that your instructor wrote just now.
 Thanks to the magic of Git branches, we have a system in place that will allow you start each studio with the correct starter code no matter what.
 Here's how:

-1. First, in your `flicklist-flask` repository, check your status and make sure you do not have any uncommitted changes:
+1. First, check your status and make sure you do not have any uncommitted changes.

-    ```nohighlight
-    $ git status
-    On branch studio1
-    Your branch is up-to-date with 'origin/studio1'.
-    nothing to commit, working directory clean
-    ```

 If you *do* have uncommitted changes, make sure you `add` and `commit` them **right now**, before moving on.

 2. The start-point for today's studio is saved in its own separate branch.
 More generally, we have created one branch for *each and every* FlickList studio.
 Currently, you are on the `studio1` branch.
 To obtain today's starter code, you must switch to the `studio2` branch, using the `git checkout` command: